mercury2269/mercury2269.github.io/_drafts/2015-10-01-log4js-http-request-parsing-with-logstash.md

 tags:
   - logstash
 published: false
-title: Log4js Http Request Parsing with Logstash
+title: Expressjs Http Request Parsing with Log4js and Logstash
 ---

-Log4js comes with a [connectlogger](https://github.com/nomiddlename/log4js-node/wiki/Connect-Logger) that can capture express/connect http requests and output them to our logs.
-And to make sense of logs I prefer to use ELK Stack with Logstash parsing the incoming logs, Elastic Search indexing, and Kibana for displaying and making sense of the data.
+I found it straight forward to configure expressjs to send http requests to logs and to setup log parsing.
+If you use log4js, there is a [connectlogger](https://github.com/nomiddlename/log4js-node/wiki/Connect-Logger) that can capture expressjs/connect http requests.
+Finally, to make sense of logs I prefer to use ELK Stack with Logstash parsing the incoming logs, Elastic Search indexing, and Kibana for functional dashboards.

-In the http request logs I find it useful to include response times, therefore I prefer to customize the default output format of the logs to include this data.

-Here is the default format with response times appended to the end.
+I always like to include the response times of http requests.
+It helps with troubleshooting performance issues down the line.
+Below is the slightly modified default format with response time appended to the end.

 	var httpLogFormat = ':remote-addr - - [:date] ":method :url ' +
     					'HTTP/:http-version" :status :res[content-length] ' +